msiddalingaiah/logisim_evo/Foundations/README.md

 Combinational logic is made of well known boolean gates such as AND, OR, XOR, NOT, NAND, NOR etc. Combinational logic is *asynchronous*, meaning the output of combinational logic changes directly in response to any input, it has no memory.
 In practice some small propagation delay is present, typically on the order of nanoseconds depending on logic family, output load, supply voltage, etc.

 Combinational logic can be used exclusively to implement many types of computation, such as addition, subtraction, and even multiplication.
 In fact all of these types of computation can be built using exclusively NAND or NOR gates.
+As a practical example, the [Apollo Guidance Computer](https://en.wikipedia.org/wiki/Apollo_Guidance_Computer) was built entirely using about 4100 three-input NOR gates.

 Sequential logic is *synchronous*, meaning the outputs change in response to the inputs *and* a distinct clock signal.
 Sequential logic has memory, meaning it can maintain state or change state under specific control.
 Simple sequential logic can be used to build counters, shift registers, or transfer values from one register to another.
 This last operation is of particular interest when building more complex logical systems, such as CPUs.